 Sleeping tablets for insomnia include sedatives, sedatives, and antidepressants.
 Doctors do not recommend sleeping pills for more than 2-3 weeks, as sleeping pills can form a habit.
-Sleeping drugs are classified as sedative and are prescribed to induce sleep in people with insomnia and other sleep disorders.
+Sleeping drugs are classified as sedatives and are prescribed to induce sleep in people with insomnia and other sleep disorders.
 Sleep medicines are prescribed only as a short-term solution to sleep, as many of them can lead to abuse, abuse, and addiction.
-Despite its legitimate uses, sleeping pills carry significant risks and side effects that many are unaware of.
+Despite their legitimate uses, sleeping pills carry significant risks and side effects that many are unaware of.
 Being able to spot signs of sleeping pills abuse could save the lives of people you care about.
 There are a few factors you need to keep in mind.
 These are as follows.

 Hypnotics are one of the most commonly prescribed medications in the United States.
 This is because many patients want them.
 Also, many doctors prescribe sleeping pills instead of trying other treatments first.
 People who take sleeping pills for long periods of time may experience more severe side effects.
 If they continue to take these pills over time, the substance will build up in the body and cause undesirable side effects.
 These effects include high blood pressure, arrhythmia, and depression.